310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-exactly~ anzu-san and i made a lot of fishies; you can see them in the pool, right?
+exactly~ anzu-san and i made a lot of [fishies]; you can see them in the [pool], right?

 here we go… <th>*(gets up from the pool)*</th>

-anzu-san, could you pass everyone their fishing rod?
+anzu-san, could you pass everyone their [fishing rod]?
 {% endbubble %}

 {% bubble Natsume %}